logicappsio/CustomAPIs/AzureResourceManager/README.md

 ![](./images/OAuthSettings.PNG "OAuth Settings")

-If everything was setup correctly you can use the ARM Custom API now in PowerApps.
+If everything was setup correctly you can use the ARM Custom API by creating a connection and referencing it while building your PowerApp or Logic flow.

 ![](./images/CreatedCustomAPI.PNG "CustomAPI created")

-You can similary access any data that is exposed via RESTful APIs and authenticated using AAD OAuth2
+You can similary access any data that is exposed via RESTful APIs and authenticated using AAD OAuth2.

 In case you have any questions or comments feel free to reach out to us at [logicappsio@microsoft.com](mailto:logicappsio@microsoft.com)